DECENTfoundation/dcorejs-lib/README.md

 #### Private keys

-As a example, here's how to generate a new private key from a seed (a brainkey for example):
+Generate a new private key from a seed (e.g. a brainkey).

 ```javascript
     var {PrivateKey, key} = require("dcorejs-lib");